-Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons 1 Public Meeting Non- targeted/ broad community A public input meeting will be held on March 9, 2022 at 8:30am via webinar.
-No comments received.
-No comments received.
-2 Public Hearing Non- targeted/ broad community A public review meeting will be held March 16, 2022 at 1:00pm via webinar.
-No comments received.
-No comments received.
+Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons 1 Public Meeting Non-targeted/ broad community A public input meeting will be held on March 14, 2024, at 10;30am via webinar.
+2 Public Hearing Non-targeted/ broad community A public review meeting will be held March 27, 2024, at 1:00pm via webinar.
+And in person Dr. A.J.
+Ferlazzo Building Housing Conference Room